The annealing temperature is the temperature at which the PCR primers bind to the complementary template region, usually is between 50ºC to 68ºC.

 We have started exploring PCR, PCR optimization and related things, once again.
-We already have many articles on a present topic which you can read on our blog.
+We already have many articles on the present topic which you can read on our blog.
 I have a huge research experience in PCR and related techniques, and that’s why I am daring to write things around it.

 Category: PCR technology